Skip navigation and go to main content

 William & Mary Press

 William & Mary Press is the scholarly publishing division of W&M Libraries.
 The Press focuses on open access digital monographs created by W&M faculty and seeks to fill gaps in existing curricular materials.
-If you're interested in publishing a book with us, please reach out to Mary Oberlies, Interim Head of Publishing and Open Access.
+If you're interested in publishing a book with us, please complete our OER Proposal Form, or reach out to Mary Oberlies, Head of Publishing and Open Access.

 Publications